On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Result Analysis

 where $\mathcal{G}_{f}$ and $\mathcal{G}_{s}$ are slow and fast-ramping generators, respectively.

 From Equation \eqref{eq:results:available_capacity:total}, it becomes evident that, to increase the total available capacity at time $t$, one must either (i) commit additional units, or (ii) preemptively increase the dispatch of slow-ramping generators.
 The former is achieved by intra-day commitments, which is out of the scope of the ED formulations considered in this work.
-For the latter, Figure \ref{fig:2018-01-30:analysis:total_dispatch:disaggregated} displays the total dispatch of slow- and fast-ramping generators in SLAD and SCED throughout the study period.
-For slow-ramping generators, there is a clear difference between SLAD and SCED, with the total dispatch of slow-ramping generators higher in SLAD than in SCED.
-Figure \ref{fig:2018-01-30:analysis:dispatch:CHOO2N01} illustrates SLAD and SCED dispatches of nuclear generator \texttt{CHOO2N01} between 5am and 6:30am.
-The figure shows that SLAD starts ramping up \texttt{CHOO2N01} as early as 5:30am, or roughly one hour before SCED incurs imports, which corresponds to SLAD planning horizon.
-Several other nuclear generators display a similar behavior, which accounts for most of the difference in total dispatch of slow-ramping generators between SLAD and SCED.
+For the latter, Figure \ref{fig:2018-01-30:analysis:total_dispatch} displays the total dispatch of slow- and fast-ramping generators in SLAD and SCED+RP throughout the study period.
+For slow-ramping generators, there is a clear difference between SLAD and SCED+RP, with the total dispatch of slow-ramping generators higher in SLAD than in SCED+RP.

-The above results thus offer a comprehensive explanation of the difference in behavior between SCED and SLAD.
-On the one hand, SCED incurs costly imports from 6:20am to 8am, indicating that domestic production is not enough to meet total demand.
-On the other hand, at around 5:30am, SLAD foresees the possibility of having to rely on imports around 6:30am.
+Figure \ref{fig:2018-01-30:analysis:dispatch:CHOO2N01} illustrates SLAD and SCED+RP dispatches of nuclear generator \texttt{CHOO2N01} between 5am and 6am.
+The figure shows that SLAD starts ramping up \texttt{CHOO2N01} as early as 5:25am, roughly one hour before imports incur, which corresponds to SLAD planning horizon.
+SLAD foresees the possibility of having to rely on imports around 6:30am.
 To avoid these costly imports, SLAD preemptively ramps up several nuclear generators, thereby ensuring enough domestic production in the subsequent hours.
-This preemptive ramping up of nuclear generators enables SLAD to reduce the duration and volume of imports compared to SCED, thereby realizing substantial savings.
+This preemptive ramping up of nuclear generators enables SLAD to reduce the duration and volume of imports compared to SCED+RP, thereby realizing substantial savings.
+SCED+RP starts ramping up the slow-ramping rate generators later than SLAD, partly because the ramping products are designed for only 30 minutes and 10 minutes, durations that are insufficient to adequately accommodate future ramping needs.
+Several other nuclear generators display a similar behavior, which accounts for most of the difference in total dispatch of slow-ramping generators between SLAD and SCED+RP.

+It is worth noting that SCED+RP, as a single-period formulation, cannot take future commitment decisions into account.
+Therefore, for example, even if a cheap generator is online in the future, it will not be able to be used to procure current ramping requirements in SCED+RP.
+However, this information can be foreseen by the multi-period formulation SLAD, which is able to determine whether the ramping needs will be satisfied with the generators coming online.